MiguelCavilha/miguelcavilha/README.md

 :books: I’m currently learning everything.

-:outbox_tray: 2023 Goals: create a lot of projects and find a new job.
+:outbox_tray: 2025 Goals: create new projects and find a new job.

 - Thanks for visiting.